suryajeetlondhe/flutter_interview_questions/README.md

 more complex animations.

 ---

-99) How do you implement a custom animation curve in flutter?
+99.How do you implement a custom animation curve in flutter?
+---
 To implement a custom animation curve in Flutter, you can either:

 Use predefined Flutter curves like Curves.easeInOutBack, or Create your own custom curve by extending the Curve class.